 Art 2 - Express Yourself: 0.5 credits - Students will investigate a wide array of art materials thought this course.
-Projects will be based on various periods and movements from art history including This course also qualifies as an ICA elective.
-Associated Pathways: Fine Arts & Digital Graphic Arts.
-Prerequisite - Art 1.
+Projects will be based on various periods and movements from art history including Surrealism and Pop Art as well as other cultural art studies.
+Projects aim to help develop individual self-expression and style.
+All materials provided.
+This course also qualifies as an ICA elective.
+Associated Pathways: Fine Arts and Digital Graphic Arts.
+Prerequisite: Art 1.